EEEYeSeong/AvatarSense/README.md

 User-friendly VR tracking device based on Slime VR

+## Reason for starting the project

+I started this project to try out full body tracking with Oculus Quest 2 because I was intrigued when I saw some people doing full body tracking.

 ## Reason Kicad project file is missing

 Excluded due to licensing issues with the library used in the design